Skip to main content

 #

-Return ExtractedCredential objects in your results to auto-populate the credential store:
+Return ExtractedCredential objects in results to populate the credential store:

 1